Skip to main content

 Once we've accepted your application, we'll:

-• contact the paying (liable) parent to see if they want a hearing
+• contact the paying (liable) parent to see if they want to be involved in the review

-• give them a copy of these details if they want them
+• give them a copy of the information provided, if they want it

 • organise a hearing with you.